ropensci/exoplanets/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a resubmission.
-In this submission I have updated the title to remove the API URL which this package uses.
+* This is a new release.
+This release includes some minor improvements like cleaning up the `tableinfo` dataset, adding a `limit` parameter to pull n rows of data, and use `options` for silencing messages/progress instead of using parameters.